tangrams/WeatherNow/README.md

     float w_deg = color.b*PI;
 ```

 Not all the stations have a wind degree value, those cases return a perfect 0.
-Very unlikly for a wind to blow in perfect North direction so probably we can filter those out.
+Very unlikely for a wind to blow in perfect North direction so probably we can filter those out.

 ```glsl
     // Ignore wind blowing at 0.0 degrees.
 Probably is an error